basho/riak_kv/docs/SecondaryIndexQueries.md

 - `extract_encoded`: Decode a base64 encoded term into a binary

-- `extract_buckets`: Extract a term where the value is amapping based on the size for another term
+- `extract_buckets`: Extract a term where the value is a mapping based on the size for another term

 - `extract_coalesce`: Create  a new term by merging one or more existing terms together